You can lead a man to knowledge but you cannot make him think

 Ultimately, the messianic war was a war against Rome.
 Thus, the Romans sought to subdue Israel's religion, so they set about influencing it and changing it.
 The Romans realized that they could not destroy the Jews’ religion altogether, so to subvert it they had to bring about a new and benign form of Jewish ideology.
 Hence, the Flavians rise to power coincided with Rabbinic Judaism and Christianity, two benign forms of Jewish ideology.
 It is during this period that a new literature enters history which describes a pacifistic, turn-the-other-cheek-preaching "Jewish" Messiah.
 Now this is not meant to suggest that Jesus did not say what he said, about loving your enemy.
 However, much of what Jesus taught was deliberately left out of the Greek Gospels, because the Abrahamic religion teaches the doctrine of balance, finding the middle of the two extremes, even between peace and violence.
 Jesus did not teach anything contrary to the Abrahamic religion.

 Love is born from understanding, and this is precisely what Jesus meant when he talked about "turning the other cheek."
 In other words, it is not worth getting upset with someone who is ignorant and confused.
 For instance, if an angry person lashes out at you and acts irrationally, then it is not appropriate for you (the smarter person) to stoop to their level.
 In simpler terms, with understanding comes the strength to ignore ignorance.
 However, if someone threatens your life, then you must protect yourself by any means necessary, but without being unjust.
 This is not pacifism.
 Pacifism is the belief that any violence whatsoever is unjustifiable under any circumstance (even life threatening situations), and that all disputes can be settled by peaceful means.
 While this sounds good, it is not true, and Jesus knew that it is not true.
 Jesus did not teach pacifism, but according to the Romans, he did.
 By promoting a pacifistic "Jewish" Messiah, the Romans were able to effectively influence the mentality of the Jews.
 The reason the Romans used the image of "Messiah" to promote pacifism is because the messianic expectations of the Jews is what fueled their revolt against Rome.
 So if the Messiah, the "Hero of the Jews," is portrayed as a pacifist, then it is only logical that the Jews would imitate their 'hero'.
-The Romans were very clever, and their legacy of propaganda continues today in mainstream media.
+The Romans were very clever, and their legacy of propaganda continues today.

 When your life and welfare are threatened by opposing forces, the scripture teaches that we should stand up and fight for justice, not power, but justice.
 The scripture teaches that it is our duty to defend ourselves against violence, which inevitably requires the use of violence.
 Thus, violence is not entirely a "bad" thing, which is the pacifistic view.
 Violence is only necessary to defend justice.
 But the reason we have so much warfare in our world today is not due to the defense of justice (although government propaganda cleverly makes it seem that way).
 The truth is, wars are deliberately waged by the banking dynasties for the sole purpose of gaining more control over the nations by means of introducing a problem, manipulating the reaction, and then offering the solution, which is a process that only further subjugates the people under the wealthy criminal elite.
 Ultimately, Jesus was not a "Jew" and he was not a "pacifist."
 The Romans selected certain quotes from his teachings to alter the fundamental nature of Israel's religion.
 In other words, the Roman production of the Greek Gospels was simply a propaganda strategy, implemented "for the greater good."